 2. Show Me The Money

 This is related to the first method.
-If your business is not producing money, or is only making a few dollars a month, you will not be able to convince your husband its an actual business.
-This is a big problem for writers and artists who need to build up a portfolio, and can be a problem for other people as well.
+If your business is not producing money or is only making a few dollars a month, you will not be able to convince your husband it’s an actual business.
+This is a big problem for writers and artists who need to build up a portfolio and can be a problem for other people as well.

 So you need to make money.

-Yes it would be easier to make the money if your husband gave you the support, but life is not fair.
+Yes, it would be easier to make money if your husband gave you the support, but life is not fair.
 When you make a sale, if it’s for a small amount, don’t go running and say, “see I got paid!”
 I did this a few times with my wife when I started writing, and the $10 or $20 I made didn’t seem impressive.
 Instead, build up the money, until it reaches a decent amount, how much is up to you.
 Then go and say you just made this much money!
 You don’t have to say it took you a month or two to do it, just lay it down on the table and say your business made it.

 When there is money to be made, most husbands will become a lot happier about helping out.